 Letter from the Athletic Director

 Mandarin High School Mission

-Coach Natalia Gonzalez enters her 16th year as the Head Softball Coach at Mandarin High School.
-Throughout her years at Mandarin she has compiled a record of 308-99, while guiding the Mustangs to 10 District Championships, 9 Gateway Conference Championships and 2 State Final Four appearances.
+Coach Natalia Gonzalez enters her 21st year as the Head Softball Coach at Mandarin High School.
+Throughout her years at Mandarin she has compiled a record of 381-131 while guiding the Mustangs to 12 District Championships, 10 Gateway Conference Championships and 2 State Final Four appearances.
 Gonzalez was named Florida Dairy Farmer’s 6A Coach of the Year in 2008 and was Mandarin High School’s Teacher of the Year in 2015.
-She is a graduate of the University of North Florida where she played center field for the Lady Ospreys.
+She is a graduate of the University of North Florida where she played Centerfield for the Lady Ospreys.
 She is currently a Physical Education teacher at Mandarin High.

-Coach Tony Cuthbertson is entering his 2nd season as the Varsity Girls Soccer Head Coach at Mandarin High School.
-In his first year, he lead the Mustangs to a 7-11-2 record and a regional quarterfinal birth.
+Coach Tony is entering his 7th season at the helm of the Girls Soccer Program at Mandarin High School.
+He has coached at the varsity and club level locally and in Indiana for 14 years.
 Tony is a graduate of the University of North Florida where he received his Bachelors of Science in Sport Management.
-Tony currently serves as the Director of Coaching at Florida Elite Soccer Academy Oakleaf and holds his USSF D and NSCAA National Coaching licenses.
+He has served as a staff coach and Director of Coaching for Florida Elite Soccer Academy, currently holding his USSF D and NSCAA National Coaching licenses.
 Tony resides in Mandarin with his wife Jessie and 2 children Beau and Evelyn.

 • USSF National C coaching license

 • 3 State Final 4 (2010,2012,2016)